 Secure your WordPress sites with the Content Security Policy HTTP Header

-Content Security Policy HTTP header is a part of the Shield's HTTP Headers module.
+Content Security Policy HTTP header is a part of the Shield's HTTP Headers zone.
 It helps you to restrict the sources and types of content that may be loaded and processed by visitor browsers.

 In essence it allows you to dictate which resources, files, etc. can be loaded/processed by the browser.